Entering the Rondout Creek from the Hudson River

 As you get to the end of the seawalls, favor the north or right side of the creek as there are sunken barges along the south shoreline.

-Stay to north or right side of the channel as you come in and you will have 12-16 feet of water all the way in.
+Stay to north or right side of the channel as you come in and you will have 12-16 feet of water all the way.

 Kingston City Marina is on the north or right side between the two bridges (first is the modern Route 9W Overpass and just beyond it, the historic Roebling Bridge.